Ring of Nestor: Description

 The authenticity of the Ring of Nestor is disputed.
 Scholars who consider the ring to be ancient date it to the Late Minoan I period (c.
 1700), during the Neopalatial period of Minoan civilization.
 The ring is made of gold of 97% purity, with the remaining 3% being made up of copper, and weighs 31.76 g.
 It has a hollow bezel, made of a gold sheet 0.25 mm in thickness, with a groove for a finger set into the underside.
 The ring's hoop is decorated with a central band of embossed hemispherical pieces, which are soldered onto the hoop, and with granules of two different sizes.
 These pieces and granules have been deformed, with the most damage apparent on the central band of large hemispheres.

-The hoop is slightly elliptical, with internal diameters of 1.4 and 1.56 cm, a width of 0.82 cm, and thickness of 0.35 cm.
+The hoop is slightly elliptical, with internal diameters of 1.4 and 1.56 cm, a width of 0.82 cm, and a thickness of 0.35 cm.
 The bezel is 3.29 cm horizontally and 2.18 cm vertically.
 Owing to the narrow diameter of the hoop, Arthur Evans (who first introduced the ring to scholarship) considered that it was probably intended to be hung on a string rather than worn on the finger.

 The iconography on the ring's bezel is divided into four scenes, each occupying a quarter of the face.
 The scenes are separated by a thicker vertical band and a thinner horizontal band; the vertical band rises out of a base.
 At the intersection of the vertical band and the base is an animal form, whose identification has been debated.
 The bands are generally taken to represent the trunk and branches of a large tree.
 The bands were probably made with a punch, while the figures are likely to have been both punched and engraved.

 Of the 99 known signet rings from the Aegean Bronze Age, the Ring of Nestor shows the greatest number of individual figures: it depicts fourteen human figures and at least five other animals.
 In the scene in the upper-left quadrant, a lion can be seen lying on a large structure, called a "table" by Helen Hughes-Brock and John Boardman, beneath which are two naked human women, each with one hand on the table.
 Four small branches, resembling ivy, sprout from the vertical dividing-band to the image's right.
 Below this scene, several women in long, layered skirts can be seen: one walks towards the central band, while two approach a small table on which a griffin is seated.
 The women may have the heads of birds, or alternatively simply have their heads leant forwards.
 Behind the griffin, a female figure stands in a skirt slightly longer than those of the others, facing the ring's centre.
 Hughes-Brock and Boardman describe these two scenes as "otherworldly", in contrast to the scenes on the ring's right, which only contain human figures.